stefanodangelo/mdify/README.md

 ![PyPI](https://img.shields.io/pypi/v/mdify?color=blue)
 ![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY%20NC%204.0-lightgrey)

-# MDify: Convert any PDF to Markdown
+# MDify: Convert any document to Markdown

-**MDify** is a powerful Python library for converting PDFs (or image-based documents) into clean, structured Markdown.
+**MDify** is a powerful Python library for converting documents into clean, structured Markdown.

 Unlike other tools, **MDify** can accurately extract **tables, charts, and images**, even offering the option to save them separately for further use. \
 This is particularly useful when working with documents like financial statements, spreadsheets, and data-rich reports, which usually have lots of tables and images. \